rngwlf/Koa-QPX/README.md

 npm install

+# Configuration

+the file service_config.json must be modified to use include a valid Google API Server Key.
+Replace XYZ1234 with your key for url string:
+"https://www.googleapis.com/qpxExpress/v1/trips/search?key=XYZ1234"

 # Running

 gulp server

 or

 gulp

 # Usage

 This library takes in GET query parameters, queries the API and returns a JSON object.

-## Configuration

-the file service_config.json must be modified to use include a valid Google API Server Key.
-Replace XYZ1234 with your key for url string:
-"https://www.googleapis.com/qpxExpress/v1/trips/search?key=XYZ1234"
+This application uses JSONPath as a templating engine to define the request and response readers to consume a service.

 ## Input
 * start_date